2 November 2015

 antiparasitic agent, containing [6]-shogaol expressed by

-formula I and/or gingerol expressed by formula II as an active
+formula I and/or gingerol expressed by formula II as an

-ingredient and having the above-mentioned effects.; The
+active ingredient and having the above-mentioned effects.;

-or a parenteral agent, such as injection, and can be
+powder, or a parenteral agent, such as injection, and can be

 administered to animals and humans and the following daily